RausellLab/CNVxplorer/README.md

 </p>

-## Features
+## Feature highlights

-  - Query a genomic interval, cytoband, or upload a file with multiple genomic regions and analyze it simultaneously.
+  - Query a genomic interval, cytoband, or upload a file with multiple genomic regions.
-  - Compare the genetic evidence of disease genes from five different databases (OMIM, ORPHANET, ClinGen, DECIPHER, and Genomics England PanelApp).
+  - Explore CNV syndromes, pathogenic and non-pathogenic CNVs, disease variants (ClinVar, GWAS), and denovo variants (denovo.db) that overlap with the query CNV(s).
-  - Explore CNV syndromes, pathogenic and non-pathogenic CNVs, disease variants (ClinVar, GWAS), and denovo variants (denovo.db) that overlap with the CNVs.
+  - Explore protein-coding genes targetted by the query CNV(s), including disease annotations from five reference sources (OMIM, ORPHANET, ClinGen, DECIPHER, and Genomics England PanelApp).
-  - Find regulatory elements disrupted by the variant and their target genes.
+  - Find regulatory elements overlapping within the genomic intervals of the query CNV(s) as well as their target genes (within or outside the query CNV(s) genomic intervals.
-  - Consider those target genes that do not map the input variant(s) in the subsequent analysis (optional).
+  - Identify the genomic elements associated to the query CNV(s) with the closest phenotypic similarity to the patient's clinical signs.
-  - Identify relevant diseases and genes based on phenotypic similarity with the clinical characteristics of the patient.
+  - Check the phenotype of KO experiments of the orthologous genes in mouse models.
-  - Check the phenotype of the orthologous genes in experiments with mouse models.
+  - Perform gene-set level analyses covering functional and pathway enrichment, tissue specific expression and gene/protein interaction network analyses.
-  - Find PubMed articles related to your variants and filter the relevant ones by keyword, number of citations, or by association with the OMIM database.
+  - Find PubMed articles related to the query CNV(s), analyse their keywork co-presence network, and filter articles by association with Mendelian diseases and genes.

 ### Access